wbeeker/HealthManagementSystem/README.md

 # Emergency Room Priority Queue

+This project is a console-based Health Management System built in modern C++ using object-oriented design.
+It simulates patient intake and triage in an emergency room, allowing users to enter patient details through an interactive form.
+Patients are prioritized using a priority queue, where higher numeric values indicate more critical conditions.
+The system displays the current queue after each intake and processes patients in order of urgency and arrival time.
+The project is organized with separate headers and source files, and built using Gradle's C++ toolchain for a clean, modular workflow.

 Starting the program prompts the user to fill in a Patient Intake Form, including the patient's name, age, level of pain, and the reason for their visit:

 <img width="692" height="143" alt="Image" src="https://github.com/user-attachments/assets/1ac76b5f-eeff-4263-a135-b2e7d7b36749" />